 Origin Of ‘Long In The Tooth’

-The phrase “long in the tooth” originates from horses, or more specifically, a horse’s teeth.
+Where does this expression come from?
+The phrase “long in the tooth” is believed to originate from horses, or more specifically, a horse’s teeth.
 How so?
 Because the older a horse gets, the longer their teeth become.
 So it is possible to give an approximation for how old a horse is simply by looking at their teeth.

-Now, let’s talk about when this expression shows up in print.
+Now, let’s talk about when this phrase shows up in print.
 There’s a small snippet in an article printed in the Huron Daily Huronite newspaper from the year 1889 that uses this expression.
-It is used in reference to a horse.
-To give context for the following quote, someone was in the market to buy a horse, and while analyzing a possible candidate, he had doubts about the horse’s age, so he said:
+To give context for the following quote, someone was analyzing a horse because they were interested in buying it, but he had doubts about its age, so he said:

 “‘Open his mouth.
 What did you say his age was?
 I think he’s a little long in the tooth.
 Seven years did you say he was?
 I should call him 10 or 11 years old.'”

-Today, this phrase is used to describe the age of people or things, not just horses.
+Today, this phrase is used to describe the age of people or things.

 - The average lifespan for a domesticated cat is around 15 years.
-My cat has surpassed this number.
-Even though he’s up there in years, he’s still going strong.
+My cat has lived longer than that, so he’s along in years, but he’s still going strong.

-Note: The origin of many common idioms cannot be said with a certainty.
-So what’s provided in cases where the origin is unknown are explanations that may be plausible to how a phrase originated, but not necessarily so.
-If no explanations are given, then there will typically be a quote of the expression from an old newspaper, poem, or book.
-Usually, these quotes are the oldest that I could find of the phrase in writing.
+Note: The origin of many phrases and sayings cannot be said with a certainty.
+So what’s provided in cases where the origin is unknown are theories that may sound plausible for how a phrase originated, but it might not actually be the case.
+If no explanations are given, then there will still typically be a quote of the expression on the page.
+These quotes can give you an idea on how old the expression is.